painbank/lbryimporter/testcases.md

 6. Publish a new file collection, where a --channel-name is provided.

-    Choose a channel name, which hasn't been imported previously.
+    Choose a collection name, which hasn't been previously imported anonymously.

+    Else, the files may be skipped on import.
+Previously published files anonymous will update to channel name.

->    python lbryimporter.py -s internetarchive -a SciFi_Horror
+>    python lbryimporter.py -s internetarchive -a SciFi_Horror -d @internetarchive

     Expected output:
        checking to see if the file <publish name> exists already in the blockchain.